PEP ### - Wheel Variants - extending platform awareness¶

 [variant.providers.blas_lapack]

-# plugin-use inferred from requires
+# plugin-api inferred from requires

 requires = ["blas-lapack-variant-provider"]